IDAHO SUPREME COURT REJECTS ABA MODEL RULE 8.4(g)

 SUCCESS AT INDIANA UNIVERSITY

-CLS worked closely with other campus ministries to persuade Indiana University (IU) not to adopt a policy that IU acknowledged would have prohibited religious groups from requiring their leaders to be religious.
-A few weeks ago, IU told the religious groups that it would not adopt the proposed policy change.
+In 2015, Indiana University enacted a policy requiring all student organizations to include within their constitutions a clause stating they did not discriminate in membership or leadership on the basis of several factors, including religion.
+CLS worked closely with other campus ministries to persuade Indiana University not to adopt this policy – a policy the university acknowledged would have prohibited religious groups from requiring their leaders to be religious.
+A few weeks ago, Indiana University announced it would not adopt the proposed policy change.
+Click here to see Indiana University's Non-Discrimination Policy documents.

 CLS JOINS BRIEF IN JUDGE RUTH NEELY V. WYOMING COMM.
 ON JUDICIAL CONDUCT AND ETHICS